Week 2: Doing Business while Palestinian

 The keffiyeh is a symbol of Palestinian resistance and solidarity.
 And yet, for five decades the only producer of keffiyehs in Palestine has been Hirbawi.
 Due to the complications posed by checkpoints and other Israeli restrictions and the production of cheaper keffiyehs made outside of Palestine, Palestinian-made keffiyehs are at risk of disappearing.
 Order your keffiyeh today from Hirbawi in Hebron.
 For more information visit: https://www.hirbawi.ps/.

 Don’t want a keffiyeh?
-Through the week we will share other ways to buy Palestinian-made goods.
+Don’t want a keffiyeh?
+You can buy olive oil and other goods from Zaytoun, find your local distributor of Taybeh beer (or encourage a local shop to carry it), or buy just about anything from Shop Palestine, which is run by the Middle East Children’s Alliance.
+And through the week we will share other ways to buy Palestinian-made goods.
 So be sure to check our social media accounts and website.

 Literature: “Entrepreneurship in Gaza: a glimmer of hope but a high risk of failure“ by Al-Orjwan Shurrab